ar77747/password-manager/README.md

 # password-manager
-A basic password manager that stores organization, username, and password of user.
+A basic CLI password manager that stores organization, username, and password of user.